 =============================================================

-in horizontal sections of serial scalp biopsies: results of finasteride 1 mg treatment of men
+31.)
+Measuring reversal of hair miniaturization in androgenetic alopecia by follicular counts in horizontal sections of serial scalp biopsies: results of finasteride 1 mg treatment of men and postmenopausal women.

 =============================================================